Message from the Chief

 Medical Marijuana Enforcement Act Grant:

-• Receiving $46,221 in funding for DUI Enforcement Training
+• Received $46,221 in funding for DUI Enforcement Training

-• ARIDE training for nine officers- Four new officers trained in ARIDE- 2023*
+• ARIDE training for nine officers- Three new officers trained in ARIDE- 2024*

-• Training of a new department DRE- Two officers to attend DRE training in 2024*
+• Training of a new department DREs- Two officers completed DRE training in 2024*

-• Will cover all training, travel, and overtime expenses
+• Grant covered all training, travel, and overtime expenses

 Accreditation Grant Awarded for 2024-2025: